Batking74/Budget-Calculator/README.md

   - Calculates the new net pay/spending money by deducting user specified amount.
   - Has the option to add as many set asides as needed.
   - Has the option to clear all inputs.
+  - Has the option to remove user added setasides.

 ### Technologies Used
 - HTML